List of scandals in Malaysia

 The following is a list of reported scams and scandals in Malaysia since independence.
 These include political, financial, corporate and others.
 Entries are arranged in reverse chronological order by year.
-The year is the one in which the alleged scam was first reported or came into knowledge of public.
+The year is the one in which the alleged scam was first reported or came into public knowledge.

+In 2020, Najib Razak was convicted for his involvement in the 1MDB scandal and was sentenced to prison in 2022, making him the first former prime minister of Malaysia to be found guilty of corruption.